TeamRizu/outfox-wikijs/dev/theming/3d-perspective.md

 local cam = Vector3.new(0,0,0)
 ```

-Since the "Camera" in Project OutFox doesn't ever move, we'll do a technique were an [ActorFrame](/en/dev/actors/actortypes/actorframe) will pretend to the camera, and another one, the enviroment that it will project from.
+Since the "Camera" in Project OutFox doesn't ever move, we'll do a technique were an [ActorFrame](/en/dev/actors/actortypes/actorframe) will pretend to the camera, and another one, the environment that it will project from.

 ```lua
 --[[